The difference between Wall Fans and Ceiling Fans

 Ceiling HVLS Fans

 These fans are installed on the ceiling, typically suspended from the ceiling structure.
 They are designed to circulate air in large spaces from overhead, creating a downward flow that helps cool the entire area.
-Ceiling HVLS fans are often utilized in warehouses, manufacturing facilities, gymnasiums, and other large open spaces.
+Ceiling HVLS fans are often utilized in warehouses, manufacturing facilities, gymnasiums, and other large open spaces where maximum coverage is desired.

 Airflow Direction